 Depending on the state you live in, registered dietitians must have a state-specific license in addition to a national credential.
 Check out the Academy of Nutrition and Dietetics' state-specific licensure policies to determine whether your state requires an additional certification for an RD/RDN.

-What are the benefits of working with a nutritionist?
+What Are the Benefits of Working with a Certified Nutrition Specialist?

 Working with a nutritionist is helpful when embarking on your health journey.
-Here are some of the key benefits you can expect from nutrition counseling.
+Here are some of the key benefits you can expect from nutrition coaching.

 - Get a personalized eating and health plan that sets you up for long-lasting success: Your nutritionist will consider your medical history, food allergies, stress levels, sleep routine, and more to develop a nutrition plan that is completely customized to you and sets the groundwork for long-term success.

 - Build an approachable diet plan tailored to your body and lifestyle: Nutrition counseling involves regular one-on-one sessions to identify which factors in your diet and lifestyle could be adjusted to promote optimal wellness.

 - Receive evidence-based advice on health and nutrition: A registered dietitian is up-to-date on the most recent research, so you'll always have access to an expert in the nutrition field.
 Your nutritionist can clear up any misconceptions and explain how to find reliable sources for health information.